NOAA-ORR-ERD/py_gd/README.md

 ## Windows

-py_gd depends on libgd, which, in turn dpends on libpng, and others -- this makes it a major pain to build on Windows.
-Unless you are an expert, we sugget using Anaconda Python, and the conda packages found in the noaa-orr-erd Anaconda channel.
+py_gd depends on libgd which, in turn, depends on libpng, and others -- this makes it a major pain to build on Windows.
+Unless you are an expert, we suggest using Anaconda Python [https://www.continuum.io/why-anaconda], and the conda packages found in the noaa-orr-erd Anaconda channel.
 It should be as easy as:

 ```
 conda install -c https://conda.anaconda.org/noaa-orr-erd py_gd